 Once you know what kind of team culture you want to create and what business outcomes you’re trying to support, there are a number of engineering metrics you can use to measure your progress without damaging trust with your developers.

 I created LinearB to help engineering and product leaders use metrics without damaging culture.
-Click here to get started with LinearB (It’s free).
+Click here to get a demo.
 You’ll get cycle time, investment profile, plus a devboard that correlates issues from project management with work from Git.